Longevity After Injury Project

-December is International Day of Persons with Disabilities.
+March is also Women's History Month.
 Below are a few research bytes from our findings.

 The information posted on the MUSC: Longevity after Injury Project website is intended for educational purposes and should not be construed as medical advice. --Further Details--